Brinno Learning Series 1 - Choosing the Best Time Lapse Camera

 Smartphones are very limited, battery life and storage capacity are generally the biggest factor.
 Plus, we don't know about you, but we have other things we need to do with our phones.
 In a pinch a smartphone will work, but we wouldn't want to take the time to catch even a sunset with ours.

 Action cams and point and shoot cameras will work, but limited to about two hours of battery life.

 DSLRs are great for stunning time lapse projects.
 However, battery life is also limiting.
 Every frame is a shutter actuation which causes wear on the camera.
 Weatherproofing is problematic and you probably don't want to leave a $1,000+ camera set-up unattended.
 After you are done you will have hundreds or thousands of images to join to make your movie.

-With each of the above, there are limitations for long term time lapse creation.
-The Brinno line of cameras offer unprecedented battery life, weatherproof housings, low cost and ease of use.
+The Brinno camera line offers unprecedented battery life, weatherproof housings, low cost and ease of use.
 Think beyond sunsets, to projects which last hours, days, weeks, months and even years.
 Let's take a quick look at each of the Brinno time lapse cameras and we will give you our opinions and link to product information.